Does Ponte shrink in the dryer?

 You just pulled your favorite ponte pants out of the dryer — and they now sit two inches above your ankle.
 You’re not alone.
-Ponte’s double-knit construction makes it more stable than single-knit jersey, but the rayon content in most ponte blends means it does respond to heat.
-This guide explains exactly how much ponte shrinks, why it happens, and — most importantly — how to prevent it and fix it when it does.
+Ponte shrinks 2-5% under high heat (per AATCC 135 testing at 60°C), primarily due to rayon cellulose fiber relaxation.
+Polyester-dominant blends (>65%) shrink under 2% even on medium heat.
+This guide explains exactly how much ponte shrinks by blend type, why each fiber behaves differently under heat — and how to prevent it, reverse it when possible, and decide when it’s time to retire the garment.

 Key Takeaways

-- If shrunk: try conditioner soak + gentle stretch
+• If already shrunk: conditioner soak + gentle progressive stretch can recover 3-5% in rayon-dominant blends

 Does Ponte Fabric Shrink in the Dryer?